 Duncan Laurence will be singing Arcade for The Netherlands in the grand arena of Eurovision 2019.
 What was it again that the Dutch representative Waylon said last year?
 ‘Participating in the Song Contest is the musical version of participating in the Olympic Games.’
 One could argue that Waylon’s years of experience counted as a proper training for the event.
 But Duncan, he’s just a newbie, isn’t he?
 A small-town boy in a big arcade?

 Well, newbie… Not so much.
 Five years ago he had weekly appearances on The Voice of Holland, and if you’d like to listen to him sing, please click here, and here, and here, and here, and here.
 Since then, he’s been adding to his experience.
 He attended the Rock Academy in Tilburg (from which he graduated with a 9 out of a perfect 10), he performed quite often, he is a vocal teacher, he composed (sometimes in collaboration with others), he sang duets with Glennis Grace and Sjors van der Panne, among others, and stayed in touch with his captain in The Voice, Ilse DeLange (who we all know as the leading lady of The Common Linnets).
 She introduced him to the Eurovision selection committee, after she’d heard the song – thanks to a Dropbox-connection to Duncan.
 It was called: Arcade.
 So, Duncan may be young and somewhat of a newbie, but he’s been working towards this point for several years.
-This is one of the reasons the broadcasting company isn’t afraid of any trembling in Duncan’s voice, when he hits the Israeli stage in a few months.
-In fact, they have all the confidence in the world that Duncan will deliver.
+This is one of the reasons the broadcasting company isn’t afraid of any trembling in Duncan’s voice, when he hits the Israeli stage.

 The song was showcased with a serene video, made by photographer Paul Bellaart, in which we see a naked – liberated – Duncan swimming towards the water’s surface.
 Vulnerable and open, just like the song.
 Very rarely has a Dutch Eurovision release garnered so much international resonance.
-Posted underneath the YouTube-video is an array of comments awarding ‘douze points’ and bookmakers immediately elevated it into a number one position.
+Bookmakers immediately elevated it into a number one position and Duncan had no problem qualifying for the finale.
 And that turns Duncan at once into our fastest runner in Tel Aviv, our most valuable player of Eurovision.